 ORV trail access at nauset is deeply impacted by nesting piping plovers.
 As in the beach access is typically shut off for ORV trail users.
 Years ago the beach would be open access all summer long, and then plover closings began closing the beach from roughly Memorial Day through Labor Day.

 it’s worth a quick check online or calling over to the beach to ensure that the beach will be open if you’re planning to get an orv sticker at nauset on your vacation.

-check out the dog rules for beaches in Orleans.
+Learn more about Nauset Beach, or check out the dog rules for beaches in Orleans.

 leashed dogs are allowed at nauset’s orv beach, but not on the main public beach. dogs are allowed offleash by the water if under voice control. make sure your dog is a strong swimmer, big waves and strong undertows are the norm here.